imperialacm/acm.doc.ic.ac.uk/contents/involvement/meetings/index.md

 There are also monthly meetings for the whole ACM Student Chapter organizing committee to update everyone about the current activities of the Chapter.

-Meeting dates are used organised using [Doodle](https://doodle.com/)
+Meeting dates are usually organised using [Doodle](https://doodle.com/)